matuteiglesias/journal/content/Dev/2024-11-18_Enhanced_Data_Processing_and_Visualization_in_Pyth.md

 ### Session Goal
-The primary objective of this session was to enhance [[data processing]] and visualization techniques in [[Python]], focusing on [[error handling]], time index management, ETL processes, and styling for reports.
+The primary objective of this session was to enhance data processing and visualization techniques in [[Python]], focusing on error handling, time index management, ETL processes, and styling for reports.

 ### Key Activities
 - **Fixing Summation Error**: Addressed errors in summing DataFrame columns with non-numeric types by filtering numeric columns.